awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-document-builder.md

 # Walkthrough: Using Document Builder to create a custom runbook<a name="automation-walk-document-builder"></a>

-The following walkthrough shows how to use Document Builder in the Systems Manager Automation console to create a custom runbook and then run the custom runbook\.
+The following walkthrough shows how to use Document Builder in the AWS Systems Manager Automation console to create a custom runbook and then run the custom runbook\.
+Automation is a capability of AWS Systems Manager\.

-The first step of the runbook you create runs a script to launch an Amazon Elastic Compute Cloud \(EC2\) instance\.
+The first step of the runbook you create runs a script to launch an Amazon Elastic Compute Cloud \(Amazon EC2\) instance\.
 The second step runs another script to monitor for the instance status check to change to `ok`\.
 Then, an overall status of `Success` is reported for the automation\.

 **Before you begin**
 Before you begin this walkthrough, do the following:
 + Verify that you have administrator privileges, or that you have been granted the appropriate permissions to access Systems Manager in AWS Identity and Access Management \(IAM\)\.

   For information, see [ Verifying user access for runbooks](automation-setup.md#automation-setup-user-access)\.
-+ Verify that you have an IAM service role for Automation \(also known as an *assume role*\) in your Amazon Web Services account\.
-The role is required because this walkthrough uses the **aws:executeScript** action\.
++ Verify that you have an IAM service role for Automation \(also known as an *assume role*\) in your AWS account\.
+The role is required because this walkthrough uses the `aws:executeScript` action\.

   For information about creating this role, see [Configuring a service role \(assume role\) access for automations](automation-setup.md#automation-setup-configure-role)\.

-  For information about the IAM service role requirement for running **aws:executeScript**, see [Permissions for using runbooks](automation-document-script.md#execution-permissions)\.
+  For information about the IAM service role requirement for running `aws:executeScript`, see [Permissions for using runbooks](automation-document-script.md#execution-permissions)\.
 + Verify that you have permission to launch EC2 instances\.

   For information, see [IAM and Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UsingIAM.html#intro-to-iam) in the *Amazon EC2 User Guide for Linux Instances*\.